xcodefarfetchina/php-tot/README.md

-#Stop updating.
-Please move to [TOT2](https://github.com/OpenFibers/TOT2)

 #Intruduction

+Now supports iOS 7.1 and Android.
+Very grateful to @porter-liu for the two features.

 ##What's TOT?

-TOT is a solution includes:
-1. A server that you can upload your beta test ipa packages to.
-We call it "TOT server".
-2. A web app that you can download the uploaded ipa packages from TOT server directly to your iOS devices.
-   The downloaded ipa will be installed to your device.
-Full compatible with iPhone5.
+TOT is a php app for easily deploying OTA installation of iOS's ipa packages and Android's apk packages.
 It is created by php and uses apple OTA technology.

-##Then what's OTA?
+##Then What's OTA?

 OTA stands for over-the-air.
-With this technology, you can install beta test ipa packages to iOS devices via wifi, and USB cable is not required any more.
+With this technology, you can install beta test ipa/apk packages to iOS and Android devices via wifi, and USB cable is not required any more.
 It wirelessly improve ad-hoc distribution.

-##Why OTA?
 There are several ways to achieve OTA installation.
 However, TOT is the most convenient way to build a OTA server, and the most convenient way to release beta test ipa package.

 1.Imagine your developing iOS project needs an alpha test.
 There are 20 test engineers of this large project.You just need to send them your TOT server's URL.
 No e-mail ipa attachments.
 No USB cable installation.